 The Australian Centre for the Moving Image (ACMI) is Australia’s national museum of film, TV, videogames, digital culture and art.
-Since we opened our doors in 2002, ACMI has become the most successful museum of its kind in the world.
+Since we opened our doors in 2002, ACMI has become one of the most successful museums of its kind in the world.

 ACMI’s Fed Square site closed its doors in May 2019 to undergo a building-wide transformation.
-We are expected to reopen mid-2020.
+We are expected to reopen late 2020.

 Our renewal includes: